psarando/shire-reckoning/Middle-earth-simulation.md

 ### Gondor Week Days

-Note that Tolkien stated in Appendix D that
+Tolkien stated in Appendix D that
 "all the days, months, and dates are in the Red Book translated into Shire terms, or equated with them in notes".
 This means there probably aren't any references to a current weekday of the Gondor Calendar during the narrative of *The Lord of the Rings*.
+Tolkien also stated that the Kings' Reckoning was based on the calendar of the Edain from the First Age, which had a 6-day week like the calendar of the Eldar, but at some point the Númenoreans added a 7th weekday to their calendar, though it's not stated when the 7th weekday was added.
 So for these simulations, I assume that the weekdays were reckoned continuously starting with Elenya on the first day of the Second Age (S.A.).
 Appendix D states that "in Númenor calculation started with S.A.
 1",